puppetlabs/gatling-puppet-load-test/NEW_README.md

 Another use for the performance task would be to record and playback a new scenario either for one-off testing, or for a new scenario that will be checked in and used.
 Additionally, you may just want to execute the setup standalone and then execute the tests later.

-* Follow the above instructions, but also `export BEAKER_TESTS=` and `BEAKER_PRESERVE_HOSTS=always` prior to executing the rake task to tell beaker not to execute any tests and preserve the machines.
+* Follow the _Apples to Apples_ instructions, but also `export BEAKER_TESTS=` and `BEAKER_PRESERVE_HOSTS=always` prior to executing the rake task to tell beaker not to execute any tests and preserve the machines.

 * Depending on your use case, you can also choose to execute the 'acceptance' task which will run in vmpooler rather than AWS.
 This is useful when testing/debugging but not for actual performance measurement.